dnlnln/sql-server-samples/samples/databases/wide-world-importers/documentation/wwi-olap-catalog.md

 ### Fact tables

-WideWorldImportersDW has the following dimension tables.
+WideWorldImportersDW has the following fact tables.
 The description includes the relationship with the source tables in the WideWorldImporters database, as well as the classes of analytics/reporting queries each fact table is typically used with.

 |Table|Source tables|Sample Analytics|
 |-----------------------------|---------------------|